ObiwanKenobee/ObiwanKenobee/README.md

 # Welcome to My Multiversal Profile

 Hi, I'm Eugene Ochako!
-A member of the tURING research team, I'm passionate about exploring the frontiers of **quantum computing**, **temporal systems**, and **multiversal frameworks**.
+I'm passionate about exploring the frontiers of **quantum computing**, **temporal systems**, and **multiversal frameworks**.
 Let's leverage these advancements to build a brighter future, together.

 POV:Hakuna Matata